East End of London in popular culture: TV

 EastEnders, a BBC soap opera broadcast since 1985, is set in the fictional London Borough of Walford.
-The programme is actually filmed at a purpose-built set at the BBC Elstree Centre in Hertfordshire, and the paradigms for the show are thought to lie beyond the East End, in Poplar, Stratford and Walthamstow.
+The programme is actually filmed at a purpose-built set at the BBC Elstree Centre in Hertfordshire, and the paradigms for the show are thought to lie beyond the East End in the London Borough of Newham instead.
 In that, the programme does represent the diaspora of East Enders who have moved out of the district, and draws on the themes of family and social integration.
 The show rarely evidences changes occurring to east London, such as the Docklands development.

 Music

 Many music hall acts originated in the East End, including Marie Lloyd, Gus Elen and Albert Chevalier.
 From the middle of the 18th century, inhabitants of the area had begun to be characterised as shiftless, untrustworthy and responsible for their own poverty.
 These performers, in particular, saw the many honest people fighting poverty in lowly professions and established the image of the humorous East End Cockney as a part of their stage persona.
 There are only two surviving music halls in the area, Wilton's Music Hall and Hoxton Hall, but many of the songs survive in "pub songs"; communal singing in public houses with minimal accompaniment.